2003 Pacific typhoon season: Tropical Storm Vamco (Manang)

 The monsoon trough spawned several tropical disturbances in the middle of August, one of which became Tropical Depression Lakay near the Philippines.
 On August 18, an area of convection persisted on the southern side of a circulation, developing into a tropical depression east of Luzon.
 It moved quickly northward and later to the northwest in an area generally unfavorable for strengthening, such as the presence of wind shear and land interaction.
 On August 19, the JMA upgraded the depression to Tropical Storm Vamco to the east of Taiwan.
 Later that day, the circulation passed just 55 km north of Taipei, although the convection was exposed that time.
 On August 20, the JMA assessed Vamco as dissipating in the Taiwan Strait, although the JTWC continued advisories until the storm moved ashore in southeastern China.

 Rainfall in Taiwan reached 69 mm in Ilan County.
 On the island, the storm left several hundred houses without power due to a lightning strike.
 On mainland China, rainfall peaked at 101 mm in Wenzhou, Zhejiang, which were largely beneficial in easing drought conditions, while winds gusted to 100 km/h.
 The storm damaged or destroyed 5,880 houses and flooded 1287 ha of paddy fields, causing ¥38.6 million (CNY, US$4.7 million) in damage.

+Tropical Depression Lakay

+The monsoon trough spawned a tropical depression north of Luzon on August 18, with PAGASA naming it Lakay.
+There were several circulations in the region, with Tropical Storm Vamco to the northeast near Taiwan, and the overall system moved generally westward.
+PAGASA briefly classified Lakay as a tropical storm on August 19 before ending advisories the next day.
+The system spread rainfall across China, reaching 82.4 mm in Xiamen, Fujuan.